-Gus Worland is an Australian television and radio personality and founder of men’s mental health foundation, Gotcha4Life.
+Gus Worland is an Australian television and radio personality and director and founder of mental health foundation, Gotcha4Life.
 He is well known for his series of reality television programs for Foxtel (An Aussie Goes Barmy, An Aussie Goes Bolly and An Aussie Goes Calypso) and A&E (Marathon Man).
 He has also covered Commonwealth and Olympic Games for Foxtel.

 Following the enormous impact of Man Up, Gus founded Gotcha4Life with the mission to target Men’s Mental Health – with the goal of saving lives and making a significant impact in raising the mental state of boys, men and their families.

 Gotcha4Life today drives real change and funds educational workshops and innovative training programs throughout Australia that build mental fitness in all individuals, organisations and communities to activate strong, open and binding relationships.

 He has been married for over 20 years to Vicky and has three teenage kids.
 Women want him to meet their mothers and blokes want to be him: Gus just wants to give them all a hug.

 Gus is a proud ambassador for men’s clothing brand Johnny Bigg.